paulgb/tiny-firestore-odm/README.md

 (I haven't ruled out supporting any of those features, but the goal is crate is not to comprehensively support all GCP features, just a small but useful subset.)

+## Running tests

+The unit tests in this crate can be run without any special setup.
+To do so, run:

+    cargo test --lib

+There are also integration tests that test the functionality of interacting with the outside world.
+To use these, you must provide Google Cloud credentials.
+I recommend creating a Google Cloud project specifically for integration tests, since Firestore is namespaced by project and it avoids the integration tests writing to a database used for other things.

+Then, set two environment variables:
+- `GOOGLE_APPLICATION_CREDENTIALS`, containing the absolute path of a `.json` file on disk which contains a service account credentials file.
+You can download this file for a service account through the Google Cloud Console.
+- `GCP_PROJECT_ID`, containing the name of the project whose Firebase you would like to use.
+This is usually the same as the `project_id` field of the service account JSON file.

+With these set, you can run:

+    cargo test

+to run all unit and integration tests.